RAPT Therapeutics Announces Pr - GuruFocus.com

 SOUTH SAN FRANCISCO, Calif., Nov.
-17, 2022 (GLOBE NEWSWIRE) -- RAPT Therapeutics, Inc. ( RAPT) (“RAPT” or the “Company”), a clinical-stage, immunology-based biopharmaceutical company focused on discovering, developing and commercializing oral small molecule therapies for patients with significant unmet needs in inflammatory diseases and oncology, today announced that it has commenced an underwritten public offering of $75 million of its common stock.
-In addition, RAPT expects to grant the underwriters a 30-day option to purchase up to an additional $11.25 million of its common stock on the same terms and conditions.
+17, 2022 (GLOBE NEWSWIRE) -- RAPT Therapeutics, Inc. ( RAPT) (“RAPT” or the “Company”), a clinical-stage, immunology-based biopharmaceutical company focused on discovering, developing and commercializing oral small molecule therapies for patients with significant unmet needs in inflammatory diseases and oncology, today announced the pricing of its previously announced underwritten public offering of 4,054,055 shares of its common stock at a price to the public of $18.50 per share.
 All of the shares of common stock are being offered by RAPT.
-The proposed offering is subject to market conditions, and there can be no assurance as to whether or when the proposed offering may be completed or as to the actual size or terms of the proposed offering.
+Gross proceeds to RAPT from the offering are expected to be $75 million, before deducting underwriting discounts and commissions and estimated offering expenses.
+In addition, the underwriters have been granted a 30-day option to purchase up to an additional 608,108 shares of common stock at the public offering price, less underwriting discounts and commissions.
+The offering is expected to close on November 22, 2022, subject to customary closing conditions.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.